|Cataclysm: Dark Days Ahead|

 By the time you have done all of this, you may think you've done everything there is to offer, but really you have only scratched the surface.
 Legend speaks of strange temples with dangerous artifacts, science labs buried deep under the earth with their obscene experimentation, caves where thousands of scurrying feet can be heard.
 So load up, hop in your deathmobile, and go show the world what it should be scared of!

-- Mutations, both positive and negative.
+- Mutations that act as additional traits, both positive and negative.

-- New recipes may be acquired by honing your knowledge through practice or learning from books
+- New recipes may be acquired by honing your knowledge through practice or learning from books.

 - Realistic fire, smoke, and other dynamic map effects.